TheTommyTwitch/TheTommyTwitch.github.io/Portfolio.md

 title: Portfolio
 ---
 ## FresNode
 FresNode is a project I'm working on for the Fresno Node.js meetup group.
-The users will be able to log in with an oAuth of their choosing, and post a message!
-The backend is built on node.js, with handlebars as the templating engine.
-Information is stored using MongoDB.
+The users are able to log in with the facebook api, and post a message!
+The backend is built using firebase, with handlebars as the templating engine.

+View the live application [here!](https://fresnode.herokuapp.com/).
 For further details on FresNode, please visit the [repository on Github](https://github.com/TheTommyTwitch/fresnode).

 ![Emerald](img/fresnode.png "FresNode")